awsdocs/amazon-redshift-management-guide/doc_source/configuring-db-encryption-console.md

       `client assignPartition -client MyClient -partition MyPartition`

-   1. After you register the key on the HSM, click **Next**\.
+   1. After you register the key on the HSM, choose **Next**\.

-1. After the HSM client certificate is created and registered, click one of the following buttons:
+1. After the HSM client certificate is created and registered, choose one of the following buttons\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/hsm-client-cert-create-03.png)

    1. **Launch a Cluster with HSM**\.
 This option starts the process of launching a new cluster\.
 During the process, you can select an HSM to store encryption keys\.
 For more information about the launch cluster process, see [Managing Clusters Using the Console](managing-clusters-console.md)\.